mantidproject/www.mantidproject.org/source/installation/condafaq.rst

    mamba create -n mantid_env -c mantid mantid

-You can also get this error when trying to install on Apple silicon devices.
+You may also encounter this error when trying to install on Apple silicon devices.
 See :ref:`Installing on Apple silicon devices <osx_install>` for help.

 .. _osx_install: